Washington Spirit: 2014–2016 successes

-2017–present
+2017–2021

 In the aftermath of finishing 2016 runners-up, the Spirit saw a series of key departures including captain Ali Krieger (traded to Orlando Pride), Christine Nairn and Diana Matheson (both traded to Seattle Reign), and Crystal Dunn leaving for Chelsea, while retaining her contracting rights.
 Unable to adequately replace these players, the Spirit struggled to compete throughout the 2017 season ultimately finishing last (10th) for the first time since the inaugural season.
 However, building for the future, Gabarra was able to recruit U.S. national team prospect, Mallory Pugh mid-season.
 Pugh would go on to lead the team in scoring, registering 6 goals in 16 games.

 The 2018 season continued the Spirit's pursuit of young talent, but also continued the struggle for results.
 On August 21, after eight straight losses and being eliminated from playoff contention, the Spirit fired head coach, Jim Gabarra, and appointed assistant coach, Tom Torres as interim head coach.
 Torres lead the Spirit through the final three matches of the season at home, including the Spirit's debut at newly opened Audi Field against Portland Thorns FC on August 25.
 The match set a new club record for home attendance with 7,976 fans.
 The season ended with the Spirit finishing in 8th place, just ahead of Sky Blue FC.
 During the offseason, the Spirit appointed Richie Burke as the new head coach while retaining Torres on the technical staff.
 The announcement also noted local tech executive Steve Baldwin had become the Spirit's new majority owner.